 Portuguese cinema legend Oliveira dies aged 106

-Portuguese cinema legend Manoel de Oliveira, whose film-making career ran from the silent era into the digital age, died on Thursday at the age of 106.
+Portuguese cinema legend Manoel de Oliveira, reportedly the only director whose career ran from the silent era into the digital age, died on Thursday at the age of 106.

 The award-winning director made more than 50 films, including features and documentaries, over the course of a career that began in 1931.

 And despite his fragile health, he completed his last work, a short film, only last year.

 His death was announced to AFP by his producer Luis Urbano.
 Media reports said he died at his home in the northern coastal city of Porto, where he was born in 1908.